 Atheists think that science can determine human moral standards and that God is not required to create moral principles.
 Moreover, they assert that the moral training provided by religion is inadequate.
 They argue that societal pressure, evolution, and the growth of the social sciences may supplant religious morality.
-In this way, atheists tend to disregard the role of religion in the moral growth of humanity.
+In this way, atheists tend to disregard religion's role in humanity's moral growth.
 New atheists use harsh language against all religions, especially Christianity and Islam.
 Islam and Christianity are seen as aggressive and violent religions by new atheists.
 Muslim and Christian intellectuals underline the absurdity and illogic of the new atheist stance.
 They claim that objective morality cannot be defined by science.
-Objective morality needs an ultimate authority to judge what is good and bad, and that authority is God.
+Objective morality needs an ultimate authority to judge what is good and evil, and that authority is God.

 Neither societal pressure nor natural selection can establish moral standards.
 Historically, atheist societies have resulted in more bloodshed than religious regimes.
-Rather than depending just on science, humans must first enhance their understanding of God and religion in order to strengthen their moral commitments.
-Several new atheists base their moral judgments on biological facts or natural moral intuitions, however, they do not sufficiently defend their viewpoint or examine the possibilities of non-naturalistic humanist moralities.
+Rather than depending just on science, humans must first enhance their understanding of God and religion to strengthen their moral commitments.
+Several new atheists base their moral judgments on biological facts or natural moral intuitions.
+However, they do not sufficiently defend their viewpoint or examine the possibilities of non-naturalistic humanist moralities.
 Due to their naturalistic presumptions, the moral theories of new atheists are often erroneous.
-Since philosophy doesn't meet their strict standards for scientific validity, the main people who support the "new atheism" don't seem willing to admit that moral philosophy may help spread secular moral principles.
+Since philosophy doesn't meet their strict standards for scientific validity, the prominent people who support the "new atheism" don't seem willing to admit that moral philosophy may help spread secular moral principles.

-This argument is flawed, not merely because it encouraged atheists to support questionable moral theories, but also moral philosophy's approaches of investigation distinguish it from religion for many of the same reasons that atheists believe science Journal of Religious and Social Studies December-2022, Vol.: 2, Issue: 2, PP: 47-66 https://doi.org/10.53583/jrssv02i02.04.2022 and religion are separate.
-Religion promotes moral growth by including the concept of God, the possibility of reward, and the punishment for sin in the life.
+This argument is flawed, not merely because it encouraged atheists to support questionable moral theories but also because moral philosophy's approaches to investigation distinguish it from religion for many of the same reasons that atheists believe science and religion are separate.
+Religion promotes moral growth by including the concept of God, the possibility of reward, and the punishment for sin in life.
 A life without a purpose is inadequate for moral growth in people and civilizations alike.
 Survival of the fittest, according to Darwinism, creates selfishness in humans and destroys moral principles.
 If one's morality clashes with the morality of the other, God must give fundamental truths.
 Science cannot produce charity, justice, selflessness, or compassion.